Here's what's happening.

 While these innovative approaches on a small micro scale might not seem like much, they really can be.
 While not designed for places with reliable sources to energy, they are a physical tool that can use solar PV to get a small amount of light or charge a cell phone.
 Who knows if the next generation isn’t keeping these pillows against their windows during the day to read books at night, understanding net zero usage and being inspired from a young age.

-Abt Electronics is not what you would think of in an innovative sustainable company, being a staple in the suburbs of Chicago since 1936.
+Abt Electronics, number 7 on our list of most sustainable companies, is not what you would think of in an innovative sustainable company.
+Abt has been a staple in the suburbs of Chicago since 1936.
 However, they have been innovating quietly in this area for years, while still driving a successful business that has a strong brand around the country.

 “Putting Lights On Sensors And Recycling Paper Is One Thing, But Chicago’s Abt Has Its Own Recycling Plant And Runs Its 350,000-Square-Foot Store Completely Off The Grid.”
 This is a quote off their website, but hidden deep with little emphasis in their marketing.
 They not only have their own recycling plant, but also are completely off the grid with biodiesel, wind and solar PV.
 They also recycle styrofoam, which even the City of Chicago won’t do.

 This might sound interesting in theory, but if you have ever been to Abt and see the size and scale of what they do, you would be amazed.
 It is like a Walmart on steroids – run off the grid!